timabell/timwise.co.uk/_posts/2022-07-29-choosing-a-programming-language-for-timslist.md

 My main worry with rust (and to a lesser extent golang) is the incompleteness of libraries, frameworks and integrations; leading to endless toil and dead ends that I just don't have the engineering resources to contend with

+[Loris Cro's piece on choosing golang over rust for the enterprise](https://kristoff.it/blog/why-go-and-not-rust/) is very compelling and I think probably has the argument that I've been looking for to persuade me that I should choose GoLang rather than Rust for timslist.
+I'm looking for something that will do engineering at scale in the long run while keeping hosting and programmer costs down.

 ## Research

 * This is a must read on golang and rust: <https://bitfieldconsulting.com/golang/rust-vs-go>
 * <https://endler.dev/2017/go-vs-rust/> this one makes me think that perhaps using the hard road of rust would give me some opportunities for hard-to-copy features in future (such as responsiveness, stability)
+* <https://kristoff.it/blog/why-go-and-not-rust/> - a very persuasive and level-headed article article that explains the tradeoff in terms of real enterprise development (something I'm painfully familiar with).

 ---